Villavu/Simba/Doc/sphinx/features/settings.rst

 ``ShowAutomatically``

 If set to *True*, code hints will be shown when appropriate.
-On *False* code hints will never be shown automatically.
+On *False* code hints will never be shown automatically, but can still be accessed by pressing *Ctrl+Space*.

 Code Hints